samdani0511/DLRL-assignment-/README.md

 # DLRL-assignment-
 ## Overview
-This repository contains multiple **AI and Machine Learning projects** that I have developed, improved, and optimized.
+This repository contains multiple **AI and Machine Learning projects** that I have improved, and optimized.
 The projects cover a wide range of topics including:

 - **Time Series Prediction** using LSTM.